mchelsea/lesson5_javascript2/README.md

 (Chelsea Mohammed)

 ### Project Description:
-(This assignment uses conditional statements and resusable code with functions, as well as array objects to create a tax calculator that calculates users' taxable income and tax bracket.)
+(This assignment uses conditional statements and resusable code with functions, as well as array objects to create a tax calculator that calculates users' tax bracket.)

 ### View Project:
 (https://mchelsea.github.io/lesson5_javascript2/)